Last Updated on

 The manufacturer strongly advises against a starting dive when wearing the PowerBreather snorkel.

-The Easy Fit Air Junction is rather difficult to turn - Is this normal?
+The Easy Fit Air Junction is difficult to turn - Is this normal?

-The Easy Fit Air Junction has been designed so that it can't be turned too easily in order to help it remain in a stable position during swimming.
+The Easy Fit Air Junction has been designed so that it can't be turned too easily.
+This is to help it stay in a stable position during swimming.
 This may be especially noticeable in cold temperatures and when it's new.
-If needed, you can turn the Easy Fit Air Junction several times under warm water before using it.
+If you have difficulties turning it, try turning the Easy Fit Air Junction a few times under warm water before using it.